100 Yahoo PVA Accounts

 Again, the call or MAIL message appears to come from your Yahoo number.
 Change global and top-level settings.
 You can change many general settings and global phone, call presentation and call screening settings.
 See Figure 10-3.
 Add credit for calls.

+Buy Old Yahoo accounts to change the standard of your business.
 Crucially, you can add to your credits for international calls from Y Mobile.
 Otherwise, you could easily run out of credit to use for international calls and be out of luck until you could get to a computer and add more credit.
 Buy Yahoo accounts in bulk.

 The phone is the most popular smartphone in the world, with about 40 million sold as of mid-2009 and rising fast.
 Like the iPod for music players, it usually has the biggest “wow!” factor among mobile phones.